 Go ahead and put yourself in a mindset that it’s okay to miss a naptime or be late with it if a showing comes up.

-You can, however, ask that your real estate agent give you an hour or two of advanced notice before a showing, which can make it easier if you have kids.
+You can, however, ask that your real estate agent give you an hour or two of advanced notice before a showing, or consult some commission sales people for a better arrangement that can make it easier if you have kids.

 Have A Bag of Essentials In the Car